Dahimi/LLM-Colosseum/README.md

 ## 🎯 Overview

-ModelBench takes a different approach to LLM evaluation.
-While platforms like LLM Arena use human judges for pairwise comparisons, ModelBench creates a competitive ecosystem where models evaluate each other and progress through a kingdom-like hierarchy.
+LLM Colosseum takes a different approach to LLM evaluation.
+While platforms like LLM Arena use human judges for pairwise comparisons, LLM Colosseum creates a competitive ecosystem where models evaluate each other and progress through a kingdom-like hierarchy.

 **Core Features:**
 - **👑 Kingdom Division System**: Models progress through Novice → Expert → Master → King ranks